Azure/azure-powershell/src/ResourceManager/TrafficManager/Commands.TrafficManager2/help/Remove-AzTrafficManagerExpectedStatusCodeRange.md

 ## SYNTAX

 ```
-Remove-AzureRmTrafficManagerExpectedStatusCodeRange -Min <Int32> -TrafficManagerProfile <TrafficManagerProfile>
+Remove-AzTrafficManagerExpectedStatusCodeRange -Min <Int32> -TrafficManagerProfile <TrafficManagerProfile>
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Remove-AzureRmTrafficManagerExpectedStatusCodeRange** cmdlet removes a range of expected status codes from a local Azure Traffic Manager profile object.
+The **Remove-AzTrafficManagerExpectedStatusCodeRange** cmdlet removes a range of expected status codes from a local Azure Traffic Manager profile object.
-You can get a profile by using the New-AzureRmTrafficManagerProfile or Get-AzureRmTrafficManagerProfile cmdlets.
+You can get a profile by using the New-AzTrafficManagerProfile or Get-AzTrafficManagerProfile cmdlets.

 This cmdlet operates on the local profile object.
-Commit your changes to the profile for Traffic Manager by using the Set-AzureRmTrafficManagerProfile cmdlet.
+Commit your changes to the profile for Traffic Manager by using the Set-AzTrafficManagerProfile cmdlet.

 ## EXAMPLES

 ### Example 1: Remove an expected status code range from a profile
 ```
-PS C:\> $TrafficManagerProfile = Get-AzureRmTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11"
+PS C:\> $TrafficManagerProfile = Get-AzTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11"
-PS C:\> Remove-AzureRmTrafficManagerExpectedStatusCodeRange -TrafficManagerProfile $TrafficManagerProfile -Min 200
+PS C:\> Remove-AzTrafficManagerExpectedStatusCodeRange -TrafficManagerProfile $TrafficManagerProfile -Min 200
-PS C:\> Set-AzureRmTrafficManagerProfile -TrafficManagerProfile $TrafficManagerProfile
+PS C:\> Set-AzTrafficManagerProfile -TrafficManagerProfile $TrafficManagerProfile
 ```

-The first command gets an Azure Traffic Manager profile by using the **Get-AzureRmTrafficManagerProfile** cmdlet.
+The first command gets an Azure Traffic Manager profile by using the **Get-AzTrafficManagerProfile** cmdlet.
 The second command removes an expected status code range from the profile stored in $TrafficManagerProfile.
 The final command updates the profile in Traffic Manager to match the local value in $TrafficManagerProfile.